-- create a script to hide the menu bar and the status toolbar - use the FileMaker Pro Manage Security dialog box to edit record access and creation privileges
+- hide the menu bar and the status toolbar - use the FileMaker Pro Manage Security dialog box to edit record access and creation privileges

 Important When you suppress the FileMaker WebDirect controls, web users are completely dependent on your scripted buttons.
 You must include buttons that let web users navigate and log out of the solution as well as perform other tasks.
 Thoroughly test your solution to make sure you have provided users all required functionality.
-See "Testing, monitoring, and securing a solution" on page 35.
+See "Testing, monitoring, and securing a solution" on page 30.